 Licensing in Arlington

-A real estate agent in Arlington is an individual who is licensed by the Commonwealth of Virginia to be paid a commission on a real estate transaction.
-Real estate agents must pass a 40-hour course.
-Also, the agent is required by the Commmonwealth to pass with continuing education to stay apprised of updates in real estate regulation.
-Real estate agents may not work independently.
+A real estate agent in Arlington is a person that is licensed by the Commonwealth of Virginia to be paid a commission on a real estate transaction.
+Real estate agents begin with a 40-hour course.
+Also, the agent is required to follow up with continuing education to stay informed about updates in real estate regulations and laws.
+Real estate agents are not permitted to work independently.
 In other words, agents must affiliate with a real estate broker.

 Types of Brokers